oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         directory. (default: None)

 FLUX:
-  --flux                Execute your workflow on a flux cluster. (default:
+  --flux                Execute your workflow on a flux cluster.
+Flux can work
-                        False)
+                        with both a shared network filesystem (like NFS) or without.
+If you don't have a shared filesystem, additionally specify --no-shared-fs. (default: False)

 KUBERNETES:
   --kubernetes [NAMESPACE]